Intentional living gets thrown around a lot, so I want to give you a better, more useful way of thinking about intentional living.

 Remember, it’s not until you become aware of what you’re thinking and how those beliefs create your results, that you can ever change them.

 In my own life, about a year ago, I was drinking and going out.
-I noticed I wasn’t aligned with who I wanted to be and where I wanted to go in my life.
+In fact, I noticed I wasn’t aligned with who I wanted to be and where I wanted to go in my life.

 So I stopped drinking, and I became my future self now.